UBC-Solar/sunlink/README.md

 - `core`: contains the Python implementation of the CAN message class.
 - `dashboards`: contains the provisioned Grafana dashboard JSONs.
 - `dbc`: stores DBC files for CAN parsing.
-- `docs`: contains Markdown system documentation.
+- `docs`: contains additional system documentation.
 - `templates`: contains a template `.env` config file.
 - `images`: contains images relevant to the telemetry system.
 - `provisioning`: contains YAML files that provision the initial dashboards and data sources for Grafana.